 In order to meet the global energy need in a sustainable way alternative sources of energy need to be developed.
 This is largely a matter of finding better materials, processes and device structures.
 Our field, device physics, contributes to this quest by identifying which materials properties need to be improved in order to improve performance (efficiency, stability, cost).
 A close collaboration between chemistry and physics is required to make progress.

-We work on perovskite solar cells, organic solar cells, and organic thermoelectrics.
+We work on and organic thermoelectrics, perovskite solar cells, and organic solar cells.

 Perovskite solar cells

 Perovskite solar cells have attracted significant attention in the last few years due to the unparalleled improvements in efficiency.
 However, the understanding of the device physics is still limited.
 We use a combination of experimental and theoretical techniques to shed light on their workings.

 In a recently published paper , we showed that the main losses in the perovskite solar cells studied occur at the interfaces between the perovskite and the charge transport layers, ruling out the scenario of strong bulk trap-assisted recombination in the perovskite.
 We observe direct correlation between the density of traps, the density of mobile ionic defects, and the degree of hysteresis in perovskite solar cells.

 Organic solar cells

 The organic materials used in organic solar cells are conjugated.
 This makes them semiconducting.
 Organic solar cells potentially have many advantages over their inorganic counterparts―such as cheaper manufacturing, and being flexible and lightweight―but their efficiency has still been much less than inorganic solar cells.
 Recent developments in the field make organic solar cell still promising with record efficiencies of 15.7% for single junction and 17.3% for multijunction cells.